Creating a cat-friendly home

-- Providing her with multiples of the following, in different places around the house; beds, hiding spaces (e.g. cardboard boxes, cat igloos, areas under beds or other furniture) and places to get up high (e.g. cat trees, shelves and window ledges), litter trays and sources of food and water.
-Because cats have exceptional hearing and sense of smell, there may be noises and smells in parts of the house that we can’t detect, but that are off putting to her (for example the chemicals in cleaning products or high frequency noises emitted by household equipment such as washing machines and televisions etc.).
-Therefore, providing her with more than one place to sleep, toilet, drink, eat, rest etc. will help her to avoid anything she might find unpleasant in her environment, whilst still allowing her to access the things she needs.
+- Providing their with multiples of the following, in different places around the house; beds, hiding spaces (e.g. cardboard boxes, cat igloos, areas under beds or other furniture) and places to get up high (e.g. cat trees, shelves and window ledges), litter trays and sources of food and water.
+Because cats have exceptional hearing and sense of smell, there may be noises and smells in parts of the house that we can’t detect, but that are off putting to them (for example the chemicals in cleaning products or high frequency noises emitted by household equipment such as washing machines and televisions etc.).
+Therefore, providing them with more than one place to sleep, toilet, drink, eat, rest etc. will help them to avoid anything they might find unpleasant in their environment, whilst still allowing them to access the things they need.

-- Allowing her to decide whether she wants to interact with people or not, and if so how long for.
+- Allowing them to decide whether they want to interact with people or not, and if so how long for.

-- Allowing her to go and be in a quiet room of the house undisturbed if she wants to.
+- Allowing them to take themselves away to be in a quiet room of the house undisturbed if they want to.

-- Allowing her to come and go within the house and to have unrestricted access to a garden or outside space.
+- Allowing them to come and go within the house and to have unrestricted access to a garden or outside space.

 Need 4 – Environmental and social stimulation: